 Understanding the Liposuction Procedure

-Dr. Kenneth Hughes respected liposuction surgeon, uses small cannulae of 2, 3, 4 or 5 mm in diameter to allow for a more precise fat extraction and sculpting.
-Any area of the body can be sculpted including abdomen, flanks, back, medial thighs, lateral thighs, upper arms, and chin.
+Dr. Kenneth Hughes, a respected liposuction surgeon, uses small cannulae of 2, 3, 4, or 5 mm in diameter to allow for a more precise fat extraction and sculpting.
+Any area of the body can be sculpted, including the abdomen, flanks, back, medial thighs, lateral thighs, upper arms, and chin.
 The areas are sculpted as the patient desires.
-Please look at the liposuction before and after photos to see some of the dramatic transformations performed by Dr. Hughes in Los Angeles and Beverly Hills.

 Before and After Liposuction Photos of Dr. Kenneth Hughes in Los Angeles

 Dr. Kenneth Benjamin Hughes, MD, master liposuction plastic surgeon in Los Angeles and Beverly Hills, will put his Harvard credentials and elite skills to work for you.
 Please view the hundreds of liposuction before and after photos to familiarize yourself with the results you can anticipate.

 BEST LIPOSUCTION IN LOS ANGELES AND BEVERLY HILLS WITH DR. HUGHES